Skip to main content

 The Secret Weapon: Kamal

-37signals didn’t just migrate—they revolutionized their deployment process.
+Along the way, 37signals built new deployment tooling that ended up becoming its own thing.
 Kamal, their open-source deployment tool, embodies DHH’s philosophy of radical simplicity:

 # This is literally all it takes to deploy